redbrick/docs/docs/services/nomad.md

 nomad job stop -purge name-of-running-job
 ```

-- Run a garbage collection of jobs, evaluations, allocations, and nodes ad reconcile summaries of all registered jobs.
+- Run a garbage collection of jobs, evaluations, allocations, nodes and reconcile summaries of all registered jobs.

 ```bash
 nomad system gc